 Your current savings’ reality reveals where you are at with your savings goals.
 Have you perhaps been trying to reach savings goals without fully considering your starting point and current saving ability?
 “Be realistic,” says Potgieter.
 “It is best to start off with a small amount like R100 and then adjust the amount according to your earnings.

 There are various savings options out there for short, medium and long-term savings.
 Potgieter says it is best to ‘shop around’ and do some pre-planning or research before you make any hasty choices regarding the best option for a savings fund (for short term goals), emergency fund (a medium savings goal) or when saving for your retirement (like annuity options etc.).

 You cannot save without implementing proper action steps on how to achieve various savings goals.
-Potgieter says actions steps can refer to things like making use of grocery deals when buying food (allowing you to save a few rand extra) or putting your savings’ amounts away as soon as you receive your salary.
+Potgieter says action steps can refer to things like making use of grocery deals when buying food (allowing you to save a few rand extra) or putting your savings’ amounts away as soon as you receive your salary.
 This specific action step can ensure that you save before you can even think of spending.